FemtoEmacs/lisp-plus-prolog/README.md

 # wamdocs

-Tutorial on wam basic Prolog embedded in Common Lisp.
-This book will discuss both Lisp and Prolog programming.
-There is also a tutorial lispp.pdf on Lisp plus Prolog programming.
+The wamcompiler.pdf is a tutorial on wamcompiler, which is a wam based Prolog embedded in Common Lisp.
+It discusses both Lisp and Prolog programming.
+There is also a tutorial on Scheme plus Prolog programming -- lispp.pdf

 # Compiling the tutorials
 The tutorials were written in latex, and the distribution is in pdf.
 Therefore you